nllz/IRTF-HRPC/draft-glossary.md

 Inter-operable
 : A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted negotiation, access or functionality.

+Internet Standards as an Arena for Conflict
+: Pursuant to the principle of constant change, since the function and scope of the Internet evolves, so does the role of the IETF in developing standards.
+Internet standards are adopted on the basis of a series of criteria, including high technical quality, support by community consensus, and their overall benefit to the Internet.
+The latter calls for an assessment of the interests of all affected parties and the specifications’ impact on the Internet’s users.
+In this respect, the effective exercise of the human rights of the Internet users is a relevant consideration that needs to be  appreciated in the standardization process insofar as it is directly linked to the reliability and core values of the Internet. {{RFC1958}} {{RFC226}} {{RFC3724}}

 Internationalization
 : The practice of the adaptation and facilitation of protocols, standards, and implementation to different languages and scripts.